ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 #### 9.5.4.4.
 RDS Backup Exam PowerUp

-- When performing a restore, RDS creates a new RDS with a new endpoint address (need to rep-oint app to new RDS instance).
+- When performing a restore, RDS creates a new RDS with a new endpoint address (need to re-point app to new RDS instance).
 It doesn't replace the old DB instance.
 - When restoring a manual snapshot, you are setting it to a single point in time.
 This influences the RPO value.
 - Automated backups are different, they allow restoration to any 5 min period ago.
 - Backups are restored and transaction logs are replayed to bring DB to desired point in time.